 You can also see your View registrations – which are the impressions on your ad that led to an event registration.

 So, before you move on, make sure to select one of these 3 objectives.
 If you need help on which one to choose, you can also check my article The 7 LinkedIn Objectives & How to Use Them.

-Personally, I always go with Website visits.
+Personally, I would go with Website visits for LinkedIn Live events.

 Promoting LinkedIn Live Events requires a good definition of your target audience.
 In other words, who are the people that you want to register for your event?
 In many cases, events are a way for companies to find qualified leads that could later purchase from them.

 In these cases, you can use the same target audience that you would use as if you were doing a regular campaign for lead generation.

 In other cases, events can be purely informative, for the purpose of educating people on a certain topic.
 If this is the situation for you, you might want to expand your audience a little bit more than in a regular lead generation campaign.

 After all, your goal would be to educate as many people as possible rather than generate very high quality leads.

 LinkedIn’s Campaign Manager offers a lot of different audience attributes to choose from.
 For example, if you are organizing an event on Venture Capital, you could go with the attribute Company Industries – Venture Capital & Private Equity.

 Or, if the goal of your event is to promote your product to small businesses, you can filter by Company size.
 And simply include companies with less employees: